Volkswagen Net Profit Falls Sharply on Diesel Charges

-Volkswagen AG (VOW.XE) reported Friday a steep drop in third-quarter net profit, hit by costs related to its diesel emissions scandal.
+Volkswagen AG reported a steep drop in third-quarter net profit Friday, hit by costs related to its diesel emissions scandal.

 Continue Reading Below

-Volkswagen said net profit fell to 1.06 billion euros ($1.25 billion), down from EUR2.28 billion for the same period in the previous year.
+Volkswagen's net profit fell to 1.06 billion euros ($1.24 billion), down from EUR2.28 billion for the comparable period in the previous year.
 Revenue rose 5.8% to EUR55.0 billion, up from EUR52.00 billion in the year-earlier period.

-Operating profit before special items rose 15% to EUR4.32 billion, up from EUR3.75 billion a year ago.

 The German auto maker took charges of EUR2.6 billion in connection with diesel emissions issues.

-Mr. Witter said "the diesel issue is nowhere near an end and will continue to necessitate great efforts throughout the entire group."
+"The diesel issue is nowhere near an end and will continue to necessitate great efforts throughout the entire group," Mr. Witter said.

 Continue Reading Below